david-shao318/KDD23-ADAC/DOCS.md

 Please refer to the documentation provided for troubleshooting the relevant pieces of code above.

-Please refer to [SUMO Documentation](https://sumo.dlr.de/docs/Installing/index.html) for issues with SUMO (Simulation of Urban Mobility).
+Please refer to [SUMO Documentation](https://sumo.dlr.de/docs/Installing/index.html) for issues with SUMO (Simulation of Urban MObility).

 ## Table of Contents